-Scarlett Johansson Stuns In Silver Gown While Making Red Carpet Debut With BF Colin Jost — Pics
+Scarlett Johansson Stuns In Silver Gown PDAing In Red Carpet Debut With BF Colin Jost — Pics

 Scarlett Johansson took her nickname, ScarJo, to a new level last night, making her red carpet debut with her boyfriend, Colin Jost, at the ‘Avengers’ premiere!